JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^hidden-fees]: _See, e.g._ XYZ% [Matcha](), XYZ% [Uniswap](), and .15%+ [zeroEx](actual-org-schedule.pdf#page) website execution expenses.
 The requisite siloing centralization showcased here run antithically to [free markets](https://discord.com/channels/761985725453303838/761985725453303841/1295912752027664424).
 All furiousity aside, these are fundamntal flaws in the endgame of these contracts, not the fault of talented developers like @earrietadev whom have show exceptional humanitarian consciousncess by pivoting projects away from [wasteful mining externalities](https://discord.com/channels/761985725453303838/946921813143851019/1279941567515459606).

-Could a turly nonprofit financial systme built for its users minimie rents, as [discussed](https://discord.com/channels/761985725453303838/1292523643900919951/1294381549072154746).
-Or will we contnue to be hadncuffed to titanic habritrary capital requirments to bootstrap liquidity, as in the message immediately suceeding _Id_?
+Could a turly nonprofit financial systme built for its users minimie rents, as [discussed](https://discord.com/channels/761985725453303838/1292523643900919951/1294381549072154746)?
+Or, as in the immediately suceeding message, will we contnue to be hadncuffed to titanic habritrary capital requirments to bootstrap liquidity?
 Perhaps the most performant trading system doesn't require at least three operations to min/max the pathfindong algorithm.

 {{e
 mlplore to contrmplate the longerterm thinking that makes Stellar work so foundationally well across developing global nations with usch a dire need for a system that puts us all [on the same playing field](https://youtu.be/5wUhyR94rho).